 - The defective product caused the plaintiff’s injuries

 Florida adheres to a strict standard of product liability, meaning plaintiffs must simply prove that the tort happened as a result of the dangerous condition, regardless of negligence or intent.
 Juries may consider comparative negligence, which reduces any award for damages proportionately according to the plaintiff’s degree of negligence in the accident.

 History of Actions for 1990-2001 Vehicle Models

 Governmental data showed approximately one in 2,700 Explorers manufactured before 2002 were involved in a fatality following a rollover accident.
 Ford initially attributed the problem to the standard Firestone tires, but after a recall, the problem persisted regardless of the tires.
 Tab Turner, an Arkansas attorney, was personally involved in settlements exceeding $1 billion with these vehicles.
 In 2002, Ford lowered the vehicle height, widened the wheel base, and added an independent rear suspension, to remedy the flaw.

 Colorado and Florida’s standards for measuring damages in product liability matters are similar.
 Florida uses the comparative negligence standard, while Colorado’s model is known as comparative fault.
 Both reduce award amounts for damages according to the plaintiff’s degree of fault (negligence) in accidents.
 Florida’s law theoretically allows plaintiff recovery even if the plaintiff’s contribution is 99%, while Colorado’s threshold is 50%, beyond which the plaintiff is barred from recovery.

 Have you or a family member been injured from a dangerous or defective consumer product?
 You may be entitled to financial retribution for your losses and emotional distress.
-Contact the Law Firm of Jeremy Rosenthal today at (303) 825-2223 to discuss your case.
+Contact the personal injury attorneys in Denver at the Law Firm of Jeremy Rosenthal today at (303) 825-2223 to discuss your case.